occured/Trials-Of-Titan/README.md

 # Trials of Titan

-`Source is provided as-is and not currently maintained`
+`Source is provided as-is and is not currently maintained`

 ## Setup